danshapiro/fvtt-module-roll-initiative/README.md

 ### Using the Module
 1. Make sure your player characters have tokens on the **current scene**
 2. Optionally select one or more NPC tokens on the scene
-3. Click the "Roll Initiative 5e" icon button (on the left hand side, looks like a d20)
+3. Click the "Roll Initiative 5e" button in the Token controls (left hand side, looks like a d20)
 4. The module will automatically:
    - Create/activate combat on the current scene
    - Add all your configured PCs to the combat (but not roll initiative)